 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between fluconazole and flucytosine - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between fluconazole and flucytosine.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Fluconazole is in the drug class azole antifungals.

 Fluconazole is used to treat the following conditions:

 - Coccidioidomycosis, Meningitis